 We have had operating losses since formation and expect to incur net losses for the foreseeable future.
-We have reported net losses of \$51,013 for the sixmonth period ended June 30, 2006, \$49,585 and \$26,536 for the fiscal years ended December 31, 2005 and 2004.
+We have reported net losses of \$84,778 for the nine months ended September 30, 2006, \$49,585 and \$26,536 for the fiscal years ended December 31, 2005 and 2004.
 We anticipate that we will lose money in the foreseeable future and we may not be able to achieve profitable operations.
-In order to achieve profitable operations, we need to generate more significant revenues and expand of customer base.
+In order to achieve profitable operations, we need to generate more significant revenues and expand our customer base.
 We cannot be certain that our business will be successful or that we will generate significant revenues and become profitable.